Snehalk275/pizza-sales-analysis/README.md

 Top Selling Pizzas

-📈 This dashboard allows interactive analysis using filters and visuals.

-🎯 Key Learnings

-Writing SQL queries using JOIN, GROUP BY, ORDER BY, AGGREGATE functions

-Understanding how raw data converts into business insights

-Building beginner-friendly Power BI dashboards

-End-to-end data analyst workflow

 🚀 Conclusion

 This project demonstrates practical data analyst skills using SQL and Power BI.
 It reflects how businesses analyze sales data to improve decision-making and performance.

-🔗 How to Upload on GitHub (Quick)